 If you’re flying from the States, you can fly through Puerto Rico or fly into St Thomas and take a ferry in to the BVI.
 There are no direct flights from the US to the BVI.
-A roundtrip flight from New York usually costs between $400-$700.
+A round-trip flight from New York usually costs between $400-$700.
 A flight from Chicago is $500-$800.
-A flight from Los Angeles is $800-$1200, but if you have frequent flyer miles, it’s wise to use the miles for the cross-country travel because it usually uses the same amount of miles as any flight in the continental US.
+A flight from Los Angeles is $800-$1200, but if you have frequent flyer miles, it’s wise to use the miles for the cross-country travel because it usually uses the same amount of distance as any flight in the continental US.
 If you fly to St Thomas, you could save a few hundred dollars in airfare, but you should consider the costs for the ferry, taxi rides to the airport and the extra time.

 Newbies from other parts of Europe will probably have to fly through Paris and St Maarten or Amsterdam and Antigua.
 But the cost of the flight should be about the same as the UK flight.
-Do not buy a ticket until your work permit has gone through and you have received it in hand because you can’t arrive in the territory without all your paperwork in order.
-It’s important to note that all non-US nationals must apply for an Esta VISA for any flights or ferry trips to the US—including daytrips to the neighbouring USVI.
+Do not buy a ticket until your work permit has gone through and you have received it in hand because you can’t arrive in the Territory without all your paperwork in order.
+It’s important to note that all non-US nationals must apply for an Esta VISA for any flights or ferry trips to the US—including daytrips the neighbouring USVI.
 Forms can usually be completed 24 hours prior to travel.

 Anegada – Auguste George Airport

 Beef Island / Tortola – Terrance B. Lettsome International Airport

 Virgin Gorda – Virgin Gorda Airport

 How to get to the BVI by boat